 The Station covers 1722ha, predominantly of gradational red and red-brown earths with near neutral pH and low inherent fertility and organic matter, typical of the wheat-sheep zone of central west NSW.
 It has an average rainfall of 427mm, which is non-seasonal and highly variable.
 The topography is predominantly level with a small area of slightly undulating land in the north western corner.

-The soils are predominantly red gradational and red-brown earths with near neutral pH and low inherent fertility and organic matter.
-They become shallow and stony on the undulating land.
 The natural vegetation was open savannah dominated by white cypress pine (Callitris glaucophylla) and bimble box (Eucalyptus populnea) with scattered shrubs and a short grassy understorey.
-Much of the station is now cleared on natural vegetation and used for farming and grazing of introduced pasture species.
+Much of the station is now cleared of natural vegetation and used for farming and grazing of introduced pasture species.

 Condobolin Agricultural Research and Advisory Station

 Phone: (02) 6895 1025

 Fax: (02) 6895 2688